GenderDysphoria/GenderDysphoria.fyi/public/en/what-is-gender.md

 ## What does it mean to be Non-binary?

+Non-binary is often described as a lack of exclusive affinity to male or female, but this framing does not capture all non-binary experiences.

+For some people, non-binary gender is relational to the binary (such as being between, mixed, fluid between, or partially connected to male and/or female identities).
+For others, non-binary gender exists outside of and without reference to the binary entirely, or is experienced as an absence of gender, a multiplicity of genders, or something that does not map cleanly to binary-derived categories.

-Non-binary can basically be simplified as a lack of exclusive affinity to male or female.
-This may be a lack of affinity to either identity ([agender](https://gender.wikia.org/wiki/Agender)), a total affinity to both ([bi-gender](https://gender.wikia.org/wiki/Bigender)/), a balanced affinity to both ([androgyne](https://gender.fandom.com/wiki/Androgyne)), an affinity that changes from day to day ([genderfluid](https://gender.wikia.org/wiki/Genderfluid)), a partial affinity ([demigender](https://gender.wikia.org/wiki/Demigender)), or even an affinity to the entire gender spectrum at once ([pangender](https://gender.wikia.org/wiki/Pangender)).
+Non-binary experiences may include a lack of affinity to either identity ([agender](https://gender.wikia.org/wiki/Agender)), affinity to two or more genders ([bi-gender](https://gender.wikia.org/wiki/Bigender)), a balanced affinity ([androgyne](https://gender.fandom.com/wiki/Androgyne)), an affinity that changes over time ([genderfluid](https://gender.wikia.org/wiki/Genderfluid)), a partial affinity ([demigender](https://gender.wikia.org/wiki/Demigender)), or an experience of encompassing many or all genders ([pangender](https://gender.wikia.org/wiki/Pangender)).

 It could be an affinity to some aspects of a gender but not others.
 For example, a [demigirl](https://gender.wikia.org/wiki/Demigirl) could be someone assigned female at birth who only feels a partial connection to womanhood and femininity, or may be a male-assigned individual who is taking hormone therapy to relieve physical dysphoria, and has a female phenotype, but does not experience a strong connection to the social aspects of womanhood.